mongodb/terraform-provider-mongodbatlas/website/docs/r/cloud_provider_access.markdown

 # Resource: Cloud Provider Access Configuration Paths

-The Terraform MongoDB Atlas Provider offers two mutually exclusive paths to perform an authorization for a cloud provider role -
+The Terraform MongoDB Atlas Provider offers two either-or/mutually exclusive paths to perform an authorization for a cloud provider role -

 * A Single Resource path: using the `mongodbatlas_cloud_provider_access` that at provision time sets up all the required configuration for a given provider, then with a subsequent update it can perform the authorize of the role.
 Note this path requires two `terraform apply` commands, once for setup and once for auth.